Nikon D5200 Comparison Review

 The camera has a native sensitivity range from ISO 100 to ISO 6400.

 Yes, the LCD-screen of the D5200 is flexible and can be turned to be front-facing for capturing selfies.

 What is the life expectancy of the shutter in the Nikon D5200?

 Nikon mentions a shutter rating of 100 000 actuations for the D5200.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D5200 over, say, three years, one would have to take about 100 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D5200 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D5200 has taken up to now by uploading a recent image to the free online shutter count finder app.